Abhi2707/Facebook-Ad-Calculator/README.md

 #### 2- User can Select Facebook Ad Category from the select box.
 ##### Fetching Category Records from Api i.e  https://facebook-backend-ads.herokuapp.com/api/categories

-#### 3- In Estimation From there will be changes according to selected value , Monthley Ad Budget and lead Value .
+#### 3- In Estimation Form there will be changes according to selected value , Monthly Ad Budget and lead Value .

-#### 4- Final Result Will be Calcute according to , Monthly Budget , Lead Value and Ctr.
+#### 4- Final Result Will be Calculate according to , Monthly Budget , Lead Value and Ctr.

 ## Demo